Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Copula-based Time Series Models

 \subsection{Review of the extension by McNeil \& Bladt}

 \cite{mcneil2022time} allow for infinite partial dependence in copula-based time series models by letting the autoregressive order, $p$, be infinite and reparametrizing the joint density with a finite amount of parameters.
-The parameters are chosen in such a way that they represent a classical ARMA($p,q$) process with finite $p$ and $q$.
+The parameters are chosen in such a way that they represent a classical ARMA\SPP{($r,s$)} process with finite $r$ and $s$.
 To model a time series, the following steps are employed.
-First, the autoregressive and the moving average order, $p$ and $q$, respectively, are determined by minimizing model selection criteria (e.g. AIC).
-Next, the partial autocorrelations of the chosen ARMA($p,q$) process are parametrized in terms of the autoregressive and the moving average parameters, $\phi_1, \hdots, \phi_p, \theta_1, \hdots, \theta_q$.
-Using the one-to-one relation between autocorrelations and Kendall's $\tau$, the Kendall's partial autocorrelations are obtained.
-In a third step, the partial copulas in Eq. \ref{d-vine_density} are reparametrized by Kendall's $\tau$ and consecutively by the AR and MA parameters, which can be estimated by maximum likelihood. \\ One disadvantage of their extension is that the Kendall's $\tau$ reparametrization only works for one-parametric copulas, since only for one-parametric copulas, there is a one-to-one relation.
-This excludes, for example, the t-copula, which is of particular relevance in practice \citep[see e.g.][]{loaiza2018time, pappert2023forecasting}.
-Reparametrization for copulas with more than one parameter is more cumbersome.
+First, the autoregressive and the moving average order, $r$ and $s$, respectively, are determined by minimizing model selection criteria (e.g. AIC).
+Next, the partial autocorrelations of the chosen ARMA($r,s$) process are parametrized in terms of the autoregressive and the moving average parameters, $\phi_1, \hdots, \phi_r, \theta_1, \hdots, \theta_s$.
+Using the relation between autocorrelations and Kendall's $\tau$, the Kendall's partial autocorrelations are obtained. \SPP{In a third step, all partial copulas in Eq. \ref{d-vine_density} are set to a chosen family (e.g. Gaussian or Gumbel) and are reparametrized by Kendall's $\tau$ and consecutively by the AR and MA parameters, which can then be estimated by maximum likelihood. \cite{bladt2025semiparametric} generalize this approach and consider a Gaussian D-vine, i.e. all copulas in Eq.~\ref{d-vine_density} are Gaussian, and then replace a finite amount of selected copulas by non-Gaussian copulas.
+Henceforth their approach will be called 'IPD' for infinite partial dependence.
+The conceptual difference to our MAGMAR-copula model and to the model by \cite{joe2014dependence} is that their approach is based on classical ARMA models.
+Furthermore, the partial copulas are modeled and not the AR- and MAG-copulas.
+We discuss the conceptual differences in more detail below.}